Nonlinear Quantum Behavior of Ultrashort-Pulse Optical Parametric Oscillators: The quasi-degenerate synchronously pumped OPO

-A very important special case of the above theory applies to the quasi-degenerate synchronously-pumped OPO (SPOPO), in which \begin{itemize} \item the system consists of a cavity resonating a uniform comb of signal modes with free spectral range $\Omega$ (i.e., any mode dispersion due to the nonlinear medium is compensated elsewhere in the cavity), as illustrated in Fig.~\ref{fig:schematic}(c); \item the system is pumped by a classical frequency comb (e.g., as produced by a mode-locked laser), with comb spacing (i.e., pulse repetition rate) equal to $\Omega$ (\emph{synchronous pumping}); \item the phase matching is chosen such that maximal nonlinear coupling strength occurs between the center signal mode at frequency $\omega_0$ and the center pump line at frequency $2\omega_0$, but there is still sufficient phase matching off-center to facilitate nondegenerate interactions within the system optical bandwidth (\emph{quasi-degenerate}). \end{itemize} For such a system, it is convenient to enumerate the cavity signal modes as ${\omega\sig}_m = \omega_0 + m \Omega$ and the pump frequencies as ${\omega\pump}_q = 2\omega_0 + q \Omega$.
+An experimentally relevant special case of the above theory applies to the quasi-degenerate SPOPO~\cite{Roslund2014, Gerke2015, McMahon2016}, in which \begin{itemize} \item the system consists of a cavity resonating a uniform comb of signal modes with free spectral range $\Omega$ (i.e., any mode dispersion due to the nonlinear medium is compensated elsewhere in the cavity), as illustrated in Fig.~\ref{fig:schematic}(c); \item the system is pumped by a classical frequency comb (e.g., as produced by a mode-locked laser), with comb spacing (i.e., pulse repetition rate) equal to $\Omega$ (\emph{synchronous pumping}); \item the phase matching is chosen such that maximal nonlinear coupling strength occurs between the center signal mode at frequency $\omega_0$ and the center pump line at frequency $2\omega_0$, but there is still sufficient phase matching off-center to facilitate nondegenerate interactions within the system optical bandwidth (\emph{quasi-degenerate}). \end{itemize} For such a system, it is convenient to enumerate the cavity signal modes as ${\omega\sig}_m = \omega_0 + m \Omega$ and the pump frequencies as ${\omega\pump}_q = 2\omega_0 + q \Omega$.
+In this case, the size of the frequency bands $\mathcal S_m$ and $\mathcal P_q$ are all given by $\Omega$.
+Thus, for SPOPOs, the Markov condition imposes the requirement that $\Omega$ be larger than all system dynamical rates (see Sec.~\ref{sec:discussion-approx} for addition discussion).

-We now assume, on top of the Markov assumptions, that the system satisfies the white-noise assumptions of Sect.~\ref{sec:input-output-theory}, for both the signal and pump reservoir modes.
-These assumptions enable a rotating wave approximation on the nonlinear Lindblad operators to allow only energy-conserving interactions, such that the only contributions to the sum in \eqref{eq:nl-lindblads} obey $m+n=q$.
-That is, the multimode Lindblad operators for an input-output theory of such SPOPOs can be reduced to

-Finally, to arrive at the synchronously-\emph{pumped} aspect of this model, we take the pump amplitude at frequency ${\omega\pump}_q$ to have amplitude $\alpha_q$.
-Here, we arrive at the SPOPO version of \eqref{eq:H-pumped}, where we displace